 8 | Keep your car from looking like you are traveling

 At night when you are in your hotel, make sure your valuables are not in the car.
-Take them into the hotel with you.
+Take them in the hotel with you.
 Make sure your car is in a secure and well-lit area during the night.
 We like to make sure we can see our car from our window.

 9 | Don’t become fatigued

 We all do it.
 We want to get to the next exit or the next hotel.
 We think that the extra 50 miles will make all the difference in our schedule, and we push ourselves.
 Sooner or later, you have to sleep.
 Your eyes need a break.
 You don’t want that sleep happening behind the wheel.
 Unfortunately, drowsy driving causes thousands of crashes a year.

 If you are not traveling alone, make sure you are taking turns driving.
 This allows your partner to rest, close their eyes, and even sleep if needed.
 It’s best to limit your travels to 8 -10 hours of driving each day.

 Don’t rely on energy drinks and coffee to get you through.
 The crash from these can be worse than feeling sleepy.

 Going on a road trip is different than taking a regular vacation.
 It would be best if you packed differently also.
 This means what you carry in your car with you is different.
 Being prepared is what will keep you on schedule and keep you from having to make extra stops.

 When packing our car for a road trip, we start with two small collapsible foam coolers.
 One cooler is great for drinks, water, soda, ice tea.
 Before we leave for our trip, we freeze water bottles.
 They slowly melt throughout our trip and keep things cold in the cooler.
 We use the other cooler for granola bars, crackers, chips, or whatever else we want to have in the car.